 "I can't believe it," he repeated and glanced at her quickly, timidly, to avoid keeping his eyes on her.
 "How could a little horse like that have ended up in the water?
 And white, just like the one we lost?
 What are the odds?"

 They both went up to the kitchen sink.
-She washed it off carefully and then dried it was a tea towel.
+She washed it off carefully and then dried it with a tea towel.

 They set it on the table and examined it as if it were a rare insect.
 Renata too—she seemed pleased with herself.
 Then he put it on the empty square where the little unwanted piece of wood was still lying.
 The knight looked out of place amongst the other pieces, like a mutant.

 "Now?
 We have to go now," she replied, but she took off her jacket and sat down uncertainly.

 She didn't know.
 They sat for a moment longer over the open chessboard, and then he said, without looking at her, "I was just kidding."